gyhdc/wheat-simulation/README.md

 3. Run the script for detection.
 Results will be available in the `runs/detect` folder.

 ## Evaluation
-1. In the `main` folder inside `Assess`, specify the path for the test dataset labels and the labels of the detected results.
+1. In the `main.py`  inside `Assess`, specify the path for the test dataset labels and the labels of the detected results.
 2. Perform the evaluation.
 Results will be printed in the console.